 Cartographic drafters create maps for use in industries such as construction, civil planning or resource management.
 They work for private engineering companies; construction and development companies; and government agencies such as the Bureau of Land Management, the National Oceanic and Atmospheric Administration, the U.S Forest Service and the U.S. Geological Survey.
 A cartographic drafter compiles information from surveyors, databases, satellites, Global Positioning Systems (GPS) and Geographic Information Systems (GIS) and generates maps and other charts displaying details such as topographical, political, environmental, or cultural characteristics.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for cartographers and photogrammetrists should increase by 15% between 2018 and 2028, which is faster than average.
-In May of 2018, the BLS reported that these professionals earned an annual median salary of $64,430.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for cartographers and photogrammetrists should increase by 4% between 2019 and 2029, which is an average rate.
+In May of 2021, the BLS reported that these professionals earned an annual median salary of $68,380.

 Cartographic drafters use Computer-Aided Drafting (CAD) systems to design maps.
 They must follow standard mapping methods when representing information.
 In creating maps, drafters might conduct research in the field, but they usually work in offices using existing data from other sources.
 These professionals are also responsible for the integrity of the information and its mapped representation.